exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/hints.md

 ### 5. Create an "and"-er

-- return an anonymous dunction which performs a [bitwise _and_][bitwise-wiki] operation using the parameter passed in to the anonymous function and the paramter passed in to `Secret.secret_and/1`
+- Return an anonymous function which performs a [bitwise _and_][bitwise-wiki] operation using the parameter passed in to the anonymous function and the parameter passed in to `Secret.secret_and/1`
 - functions in the [Bitwise module][bitwise-hexdocs] may be of use.

 ### 6. Create an "xor"-er

-- return an anonymous dunction which performs a [bitwise _xor_][bitwise-wiki] operation using the parameter passed in to the anonymous function and the paramter passed in to `Secret.secret_xor/1`
+- Return an anonymous function which performs a [bitwise _xor_][bitwise-wiki] operation using the parameter passed in to the anonymous function and the parameter passed in to `Secret.secret_xor/1`
 - functions in the [Bitwise module][bitwise-hexdocs] may be of use.

 ### 7. Create a function combiner

-- return an anonymous function which [composes the functions][fn-composition] passed in to `Secret.secret_combine/2`
+- Return an anonymous function which [composes the functions][fn-composition] passed in to `Secret.secret_combine/2`

 [anon-fns]: https://elixir-lang.org/getting-started/basic-types.html#anonymous-functions
 [bitwise-hexdocs]: https://hexdocs.pm/elixir/Bitwise.html